jfey/SmallThings/boards/jetson-nano.md

 xrandr
 ```

-To set a specific resolution use thge following (example) command:
+To set a specific resolution use the following (example) command:

 ```
 xrandr --output HDMI-0 --mode "2560x1440"
 ```
+A good explanation of the *xrandr* command cen be found on this [blog](https://xorg-team.pages.debian.net/xorg/howto/use-xrandr.html).
+To persist the setting, the command can be added to the *.xprofile* file or by using the xorg.conf alternative.
+More information can be found [here](https://wiki.ubuntu.com/X/Config/Resolution#Setting_xrandr_changes_persistently) .

 # Hardware Extensions